Greetings, my friends, and welcome back the EIB Network and Rush Limbaugh on Friday.

 And he finds the driver.

-He finds the car in the driveway, the polar bear goes up and hugs of the driver.
+The polar bear goes up and hugs the driver.

-And Toyota thinks, man, are we smart.
+And Toyota thinks, man, are we smart?

-But nevertheless, the journal is on the I can't believe I'm reading it there.
+I can't believe I'm reading it there.

 I mean, even though they're conservatives on the editorial page, I've never seen it this pointed.

-For example, speaking for many scientists and engineers who've looked carefully and independently at the science of climate.
+For example, speaking for many scientists and engineers who have looked carefully and independently at the science of climate, we have a message to any candidate for public orifice.

 There is no compelling scientific argument for drastic action to decarbonize the world's economy.